MetalVolt/Freedom-Planet-2-Archipelago/README.md

 ![](https://raw.githubusercontent.com/Knuxfan24/Freedom-Planet-2-Archipelago/refs/heads/master/readme_imgs/custom_music.png)
 *An example of a populated custom music directory and approriate loop_points.txt file.*

-Custom 1UP, Stage Clear and Invincibility Jingles can also be added in a similar manner, although these do not use loop points and go in different directories within the `mod_overrides\Archipelago\jingles` directory.
+Custom 1UP, Stage Clear and Invincibility Jingles can also be added in a similar manner, although these do not use loop points and go in different directories within the `mod_overrides\Archipelago\Audio\jingles` directory.

 ![](https://raw.githubusercontent.com/Knuxfan24/Freedom-Planet-2-Archipelago/refs/heads/master/readme_imgs/custom_jingles.png)
 *An example of populated custom jingle directories.*